 A few extra tips on actually flying your drone:

 - Don’t dismiss flying lessons.
 There will be a considerable amount of knowledge that will actually help you with flying a UAV drone.
 It’s very important to learn about weather conditions and how they can affect flight.
 All the more important is learning about flight regulations so that you never get in the way of other aircraft.
-Our instructors: Lawrence is an international UAV champion, aeroplane and helicopter pilot, and Scotty an ex military helicopter pilot who also flies drones, can teach you a whole lot in the two days you spend with us training.

 - Flying must become second nature.
 Handling those controls must become muscle reflex before you actually apply to get a pilot’s license.
 Extensive training is paramount if you actually want to earn a serious income from your drone pilot career.